SNCF TGV Réseau: Design

-Renovation
+SNCF Refurbishment

 After some ten years of successful service, the interior of TGV Réseau sets became outdated and needed a refurbishment.
 This refurbishment was part of the TGV Est project, as the dual-voltage sets were to assure the domestic services there.
 The same interiors would also be used in the coaches for POS sets.

 Three possible interiors were presented to the public between 2002 and 2003 in different stations: